Cryomundus/hdest-ace-bootleg/README.md

 	- Invisibility does not hide NVGs' effect, only the overlay;
 	- NVGs don't fuck with your FOV.
 	- Standard Commander Keen sprites;
-	- Archviles take less time on average to reappear;
+	- Archviles take less time on average to reappear and they die faster;
 	- Reduced jetpack volume;
+	- Increased .355 spawn rate;
+	- Fists don't punch if you switch to them while holding fire;
 - Miscellaneous:
 	- Corruption Cards support.
 Somewhat.
 Removes cards that do not mix well with CC.